| Layer | Description | Example |

 Pie chart

-A pie chart is a circular graphic that is used to display quantitative data by dividing a circle into sections or slices.
-Each slice represents a proportion of the whole, and the size of each slice is proportional to the quantity it represents in the data frame.
-The entire circle represents the total sum of the data, and each slice represents a part or percentage of the total.
+A pie chart is a circular graphic that divides a whole into slices, with each slice representing a proportion of the total.
+The size of each slice is proportional to the value it represents in the data, making it easy to compare parts of a whole.
+The entire circle represents the total sum, and each slice shows how much of that total is contributed by a particular category.

-Here is a data frame, called pew_too_much_ineq.Rds that includes the data from the graph, category represents the name of the slice, and percentage corresponds to the percentage displayed in the slice.
+The data needed to replicate this pie chart is stored in a data frame called pew_too_much_ineq.Rds.
+The variable named category represents the name of the slice, and percentage corresponds to the percentage displayed in the slice.

 library(highcharter)